 SULTAN, A.A., WEST, J., TATA, L.J., FLEMING, K.M., NELSON-PIERCY, C. and GRAINGE, M.J., 2011.
 Risk of first venous thromboembolism in and around pregnancy: a population-based cohort study British Journal of Haematology.
 156(3), 366-373

-Dr Tata teaches methods in epidemiology and statistics for the Master's in Public Health and MPH International courses.
+Professor Tata teaches methods in epidemiology and statistics for the Master's in Public Health, MPH Global Health and MPH Health Research courses.
 She is module convenor for Critical Thinking Skills on the BMedSci course for medical students, which teaches how to critically appraise published medical literature.
 She has previously taught basic and advanced epidemiology and statistics for the MSc Applied Epidemiology, MSc Sports Medicine, MSc Oncology, MMedSci Assisted Reproduction Technology and international short courses.

 She supervises MPH dissertations, BMedSci (medical degree student) projects and PhD students.